 He desperately wanted a cigarette, but he was inside the cathedral with no time to go outside.
 He moaned, “I’d give anything for a cigarette.”
 The Dean of St. Paul’s was present.
 He had heard and marveled at the Requiem, and he said, “Mr. Bernstein, after the unbelievable beauty you’ve given us tonight, something I’ll never forget as long as I live, please, smoke as much as you like!”
 The Dean then lit

 9. Duke Ellington

 During the Roaring Twenties, jazz giant Duke Ellington was bothered by small-time hoodlums who tried to get money from him.
-Gangster Al Capone heard about it, and he put out word that nobody was to bother Mr. Ellington.
+Gangster Al Capone heard about it, and he put out the word that nobody was to bother Mr. Ellington.
 Nobody did.

 10. Edith Piaf

 Edith Piaf, who was born in 1915 in Paris, had a hard early life.
 Her mother abandoned her, and her father gave her to his mother, the proprietor of a brothel, to rear.
-When Edith was three ears old, she became blind as a result of a bad case of conjunctivitis.
+When Edith was three years old, she became blind as a result of a bad case of conjunctivitis.
 Fortunately, she regained her sight a few years later when the prostitutes contributed money to pay for treatment of her blindness.
 Later, she became a famous singer and French icon.

 11. Billie Holiday